Preferred spelling; not “Chanukah.”

 Acronym for Hamilton Alumni Leadership Training program.
 HALT on second reference.

 Acronym for Hamilton Alumni Recruitment Team.
 HART on second reference.

 On first reference with external audiences, use Hamilton College.
 It is not necessary to use “College” on second reference; Hamilton can stand alone.
 When referring specifically to Hamilton, capitalize College on second reference.

 Hamilton graphic identity

-For guidelines on usage of the Hamilton logo (wordmark plus cupola) and wordmark, athletic logo, College typeface, colors, stationery and business cards, refer to the Hamilton College Style Guide.
+For guidelines on usage of the Hamilton logo (wordmark plus cupola) and wordmark, athletic logos, College colors, mascot and seal, refer to the Graphic Identity Style Guide.

 Hamilton in France

 Acronym for Hamilton Association for Volunteering, Outreach and Charity.
 HAVOC on second reference.